docker/docs/docker-for-mac/index.md

 The settings offered on **Basic** dialog can be configured directly in the JSON as well.
-This version just surfaces some of the commmon settings to make it easier to configure them.
+This version just surfaces some of the common settings to make it easier to configure them.

 * [Experimental mode](#experimental-mode)
 * [Custom registries](#custom-registries)